 Substitutions: Any of your favorite dark roast or espresso roast coffee will work, you can even use instant coffee or cold brew coffee.

-Half and Half: Half and half is great for this drink because it has a higher fat content that whole milk
+Half and Half: Half and half is great for this drink because it has a higher fat content than whole milk

 Substitutions: Any type of milk or non-dairy milk you like can be used, this includes coconut milk, almond milk, oat milk, whole milk, or others.
 If you want to know more then check out our post all about oat milk in coffee.

 Honey: I like to make this coffee boba tea with a touch of sweetness.
 So, feel free to adjust the amount of honey you add so it fits your liking.

 Substitutions: Maple syrup, brown sugar syrup, simple syrup, coconut sugar, white sugar, or condensed milk can be used.
 If using condensed milk, this is known as Hong Kong Style tea.